 top of page

-Ashley took me by surprise one year when (out of Uncle Jay's earshot) she asked me "Could you talk Uncle Jay into my next birthday trip being a railroad theme trip?"
+Prior to Ashley's ninth birthday trip she came to me (out of Jay's earshot) and asked "Do you think you could talk Uncle Jay into my next trip being a railroad party with one of my friends?"

-Now having been a cop there was no way on God's green earth I would allow two 9 year old girls to take a 13 hour train ride alone together without an adult along.
-There are just too many kooks, weirdos, pedophiles and child traffickers out that there have declared open season on our children and two 9 year old girls alone together would make prime targets.
-I informed Ashley I doubted either her parents, Uncle Jay or her friend's parents would go for that idea.
+Having been a cop there was no way on God's green earth I would let two 8 year olds ride a train alone together across half the country.
+There are too many kooks, weirdos, pedophiles and child traffickers out there preying on our children and two 8 years old girls alone would be prime targets.

-I knew there had to be a solution that would keep everyone happy.
-After making a couple calls to Amtrak I believed I'd found that solution.
-The two girls could travel on a 50% fare as long as they were in the company of an adult who'd paid full fare.
-I'd ride the train with them but sit in a separate car and act like I hadn't seen the two of them before in my life, allowing them to feel like they were traveling alone yet still be there in case of emergency.
-I pointed out to Ashley "Better we do it that way than have your parents and Uncle Jay tell you NO altogether!"
+There had to be a solution to this that would make everyone happy.
+After some phone calls to Amtrak, I thought I'd found the solution.
+The girls could travel on a 50% off fare if they were in the company of an adult who'd paid full fare.
+I could sit in the next car and pretend I didn't know the girls so they'd feel like they were traveling on their own.
+Yet they'd still have an adult with them in case of any emergency.

-Amtrak's Carolinian ran round trip from NYC to Charlottesville, NC but didn't run down into Tennessee - our travel destination.
-Jay could drive the Beast down to Charlottesville, pick us up at the train station and we'd drive the additional 248 miles to Marysville, TN and Great Smoky Mountains National Park.
+The Carolinian traveled round trip from NYC to Charlotte, NC.
+Jay could pick us up at the Charolette train station and we'd drive the next 248 miles together to our travel destination in Tennessee and Great Smoky Mountain National Park.

 carolininan.jpg